 Elevations in the watershed range from 14,505 ft above mean sea level (amsl) at the summit of Mt.
 Whitney to 3,529 ft amsl in the Owens Dry Lake portion of the watershed.
 Topography can be broadly classified into three categories: mountain uplands, volcanic tablelands, and valley fill.
 The margins of the watershed are primarily composed of the steep, mountainous uplands.
-The western boundary is formed by the Sierra Nevada Mountains and the eastern boundary is formed by the Sierra Nevada Mountains and the eastern boundary is formed by the Nultie and Inyo Mountains, resulting in an elongated U-shaped watershed.
+The western boundary is formed by the Sierra Nevada Mountains and the eastern boundary is formed by the White and Inyo Mountains, resulting in an elongated U-shaped watershed.
 The volcanic tablelands located to the north of Bishop are not nearly as prominent as the mountainous uplands but form a local topographic high.
 Valley fill makes up nearly a third of the total watershed area, formed by deposition from the Owens River, tributaries draining the surrounding mountains, and paleolakes.

 The Owens River enters the northern portion of the groundwater basin near Bishop and then meanders southward through the valley towards Owens (dry) Lake (Figure 2-2).
 Numerous tributaries drain the Sierra Nevada and enter the western portion of the groundwater basin.
 A relatively high drainage density and large volume of annual runoff has caused the alluvial fans formed by these streams to coalesce and form a broad apron or bajada that extends eastward towards the center of the valley (Danskin, 1998).
-In contrast, there is relatively little runoff coming into the basin from the Inyo and White Mountains as they receive less precipitation due
+In contrast, there is relatively little runoff coming into the basin from the Inyo and White Mountains as they receive less precipitation due to rain-shadowing by the Sierra Nevada.
+Alluvial fans on the east side of the valley are not nearly as large and overlap less compared those on the west.
+The Owens River generally flows on the east side of the valley as a result of this asymmetrical fan configuration.